I’m a feminist. But I haven’t always been.

 Advantaged as a Christian Male

-This can start at a young age, as I recently saw at one church’s week-long summer program for kids.
+This can start at a young age, as I recently saw at one church’s summer program for kids.
 The week’s theme used a lot of medieval, Arthurian motifs and imagery to illustrate a spiritual quest.
 Yet all the knights in the onstage skits were played by men.
 Even the music band, in its entirety, was male as well.
 Outside, kids could stick their faces through holes in a big wooden cutout illustrating a knight on a horse and a princess standing nearby.
-It all seemed to suggest, perhaps unwittingly so, that it’s more natural for boys than girls to aspire to great spiritual undertakings.
+It all seemed to suggest that it’s more natural for boys than girls to aspire to great spiritual undertakings.

 Oh, how I have benefited from evangelical Christian male privilege.
 And as with American and Asian male privileges, I’ve just scratched the surface in describing the degree to which women are disadvantaged in these contexts.